foible

 The boy turned and saw the sun coming up.
 He nodded to the glass man and moved

 to the entrance of the attic.
-Before he left though, he turned around and faced the man.
+Before he left though, he turned around and faced the man.“By the way, my name’s Ian.
+What’s yours?”

 “I never got a name.”
 The boy nodded to himself.